How to Potty Train a Puppy in an Apartment

 You might not want to use this method for your dog's entire life, but if you decide to try this out then you might even choose to make that a reality!

-If not, using doggy pads is one of the very best ways for you to get your dog started at least.
+If not, using doggy pads is one of the very best ways to potty train your puppy.
 Potty training your puppy in an apartment just became a whole lot easier.

 Another branch off of this method that could even be cheaper is for you to use reusable training pads.
 The reusable ones will save you a ton of money in the long run, and even though it's kind of gross you could really benefit from this method!

 Litter Box – Yeah, I know what you're thinking.
 "Litter boxes are for cats!
 Not dogs!"
 However, I'd argue that you're wrong.
-They make and sell litter box versions that are designed specifically for dogs, and they work like a charm.
+They make and sell litter boxes designed specifically for dogs, and they work like a charm.
+Many have fake grass and are specifically designed for pooches, not cats.

 But yes, you can literally train your dog the same way you would your cat, and allow them to go to the bathroom in a litter box.
+Animal Planet has some recommendations on how to train a dog to use a box.
 Here are a few benefits for this method:

 - Cheap.
 A one-time fee of buying a litter box paired with the fees here and there for the litter to put in the box is all you're going to be spending.
 Sure, it's not the cheapest option on our list, but it's definitely something you should consider!